 3. If the judgement passed is against Indian law or international law, then it shall not be conclusive.
 If the foreign court passes any judgement which is opposed or against Indian law, then it shall not be acceptable.

 For example, If the parties are Hindu and their case is being tried in an Islamic country, then the shariah law shall not be applicable to them.
 The parties will be governed as per Hindu law only.

 4. If the judgement given by a foreign court is opposed to the principle of natural justice, then it shall not be conclusive.

 Nemo judex in causa sua – no one shall be judge in his own case.

 Audi alteram partem – both the parties must be heard.

-Validity of Foreign Judgment
+Validity of Foreign Judgement

-How Foreign Judgment is Enforceable
+How Foreign Judgement is Enforceable

 2. It may be enforced by normally adopting the execution proceedings in section 44A of the Civil Procedure Code.

-3. If the judgment can’t be executed by the court which passed it because of lack of jurisdiction or the court to which the procedures of civil code do not extend, then it may be executed in the manner as if the court had been situated in the place where this code extends.
+3. If the judgement can’t be executed by the court which passed it because of lack of jurisdiction or the court to which the procedures of civil code do not extend, then it may be executed in the manner as if the court had been situated in the place where this code extends.